 WDAN-TV and ABC to WICD(TV) and NBC

-Channel 24 was slightly less than a full-power TV station but had nearly three times the power output of WCHU.
-It also included an antenna atop a tower nearly 400 feet, compared to the 50-foot mast on a six-story hotel.
-The signal of the new WICD would put at least a watchable signal of NBC programming into nearby communities of Hoopeston, Paris, Georgetown, Catlin, Covington, and Veedersburg.
+Channel 24 was slightly below full-power but had nearly three times the power output of WCHU.
+It also included an antenna atop a tower almost 400 feet high, compared to the 50-foot mast on a six-story hotel.
+The new WICD signal would provide at least a watchable signal of NBC programming to nearby communities in Hoopeston, Paris, Georgetown, Catlin, Covington, and Veedersburg.

 WICD would continue to originate at least some local programming, including local news and local commercials.
-The big difference was the rebroadcast of WCHU regarding some locally produced programming and syndicated programming from WICS.
+The big difference was the rebroadcast of WCHU's locally produced programming and syndicated programming from WICS.
 All in all, it was a logistical nightmare and would be even with today's technology.
-For example, During the broadcast of St. Louis Cardinal Baseball from the Cardinal network, viewers often saw station IDs run back to back because of the slowness of local control room operators.
-Since the baseball game was originated by KSD-TV in St. Louis and picked up off the air at WICS in Springfield, the station IDs would air as, “You're watching KSD-TV, St. Louis...WICS, Channel 20 Springfield...WCHU, Channel 33 Champaign...WICD, Channel 24 Danville.”
-Plus, after the many re-broadcasts of each signal from each station, you can only imagine the poor quality of the video at the end of the chain observed by viewers of Channel 24.
+For example, during broadcasts of St. Louis Cardinals baseball on the Cardinals network, viewers often saw station IDs run back-to-back because of the slowness of local control room operators.
+Since the baseball game was originated by KSD-TV in St. Louis and picked up off the air at WICS in Springfield, the station IDs would air as, “You're watching KSD-TV, St. Louis...WICS, Channel 20 Springfield...WCHU, Channel 33, Champaign...WICD, Channel 24, Danville.”
+Plus, after the many rebroadcasts of each signal from each station, you can only imagine the poor quality of the video at the end of the chain, observed by viewers of Channel 24.

 The Plains Television Merger

 WICS, beginning in 1958, was on its 900-foot tower at Mechanicsburg, broadcasting at 500 kilowatts.
-To expect a good broadcast quality signal all of the time from 90 miles was a stretch, even in the best of circumstances.
+To expect a good broadcast-quality signal all the time from 90 miles was a stretch, even in the best of circumstances.
 The receiving antenna on top of the Inman Hotel was a large parabolic-style antenna with signal amplifiers, but it didn't work.
 Later in the year, an application was filed, and the FCC granted permission to construct a receiver on the northwest side of Champaign along U.S. 150.
-This receiving antenna would be on a 150-foot tower, which would receive WICS and then microwave the signal to the studios at the Inman Hotel.
+This receiving antenna would be on a 150-foot tower, receiving WICS and then microwaveing the signal to the studios at the Inman Hotel.

 On September 13th, 1959, WCHU was ready to expand its broadcast day with the construction completed on the microwave link from its new receiving antenna northwest of Champaign.